Fulham vow 'strongest possible action' against fans accused of assaulting and racially abusing sister of defender Cyrus Christie | Goal.com

 Fulham vow 'strongest possible action' against fans accused of racially abusing sister of defender Christie

-Fulham are investigating after defender Cyrus Christie claimed his sister was assaulted and racially abused by fans following the Cottagers’ 1-0 defeat at Barnsley.
+Fulham are investigating after defender Cyrus Christie claimed his sister was assaulted and racially abused by fans following his side's 1-0 defeat at Barnsley.

 The Cottagers got their first season back in the Championship off to a disappointing start at Oakwell but Irish international Christie was incensed at the reaction from two as-yet unidentified fans in the away end.